 - Google will penalize websites that load slowly on phones (CNET)

 Why is it important to choose the best web host?

-According to a list of internet facts published by Hosting.com, there were 3.95 billion internet users in the world as of June 2018 and that number will continue to grow rapidly in the years to come.
+According to an infographic of internet facts published by The Hosting Institute, there were 4.1 billion internet users in the world as of December 2018, and that number will continue to grow rapidly in the years to come.
 One of the best ways to reach those billions of potential customers is with a website, and the most efficient and least expensive way for a small business to get a website is through a hosting service.

 In this digital age, the website has become the public face of many organizations; it is often the way a business makes first official contact with a potential customer and is therefore extremely important for customer acquisition and retention.
 If your small business does not have a website, it is operating at a severe disadvantage to the competition that does.
 In the modern world, a website is basic standard operating procedure.